 A mason jar looks so much prettier with a decorative touch!
 You can turn a mason jar centerpiece (with flowers) into a nighttime lantern by removing the flowers and adding a candle.
 (You can even buy them pre-done from here.)

 Or, if you want to use the jars as an escort card + drinking glass in one: just add a tag with a name and table assignment.
 You can hand-write the names and table numbers on these tags and tie them with twine (it comes with the tags).
 Place the mason jars on a table — with the tags in alphabetical order — near your entryway at the reception.

 You can find out more about this project idea here.

 Mistake #3: Ordering the wrong size jar.

 If you’re offering mason jars as drinking glasses, one HUGE mistake is to order the wrong size.
 Too small, and guests will have to refill constantly.
 Too big and, well, guests will be pretty toasted.
 Find the happy middle with pint sized mason jars.
-As a guide, use quarts for vases, pints for drinks, and four oz. jars for favors.
-Here’s an example of a quart sized vase for reference…
+As a guide, use quart size for vases, pint for drinks, and jelly jars (4 oz.) for favors.

 Mistake #4: Forgetting a sign.

 Most guests aren’t obsessively reading wedding blogs for months leading up to the big day, so the whole mason jar craze might not phase them.
 Make it obvious that the mason jars are used as drinking glasses by adding a simple sign, inviting guests to take one, fill with a drink, and enjoy.
 And, most of all, take home.
 Otherwise, you’ll have 100+ mason jars left over at the end of the night.
 If you are offering homemade jam or honey in jars as favors, you’ll also want to add a sign telling guests to ‘take one home’.

 You can also use these adorable tags for guests to write their names on their mason jar favors!
 Great idea by TiaZoeyTeaStained.